Use M12 Lenses on Raspberry Pi Camera V2 with Ease for Wide Angle, Telephoto and Macro Shooting, or Even Turn It into a Spy Camera

 By detaching the smartphone-camera-like IMX219 module from the board, the size of the standalone image-capturing unit is much smaller.
 It’s also fully compatible with the Raspberry Pi camera V2 without additional software changes and works with all the drop-in replacement modules that we have mentioned above for more complex combos.

-If you are interested in our 5MP spy cameras or M12 lens camera modules for Raspberry Pi but want higher resolutions, you might give this solution a try.
-What’s more, since the Raspberry Pi camera module V2 can be used on the NVIDIA Jetson Nano, you can also easily move this solution to that platform if you want.
+If you like in our 5MP spy cameras or M12 lens camera modules for Raspberry Pi but want higher resolutions, you might give this solution a try.
+What’s more, since the Raspberry Pi camera module V2 is compatible with the NVIDIA Jetson Nano, you can also easily move this solution to that platform if you want.